Big Brown Bristle Fly

 |Family:||Bristle Fly (Tachinidae)|

-Thank you James Lumbers for confirming the identification of this species
+Thank you James Lumbers for confirming the id of this species for us

 General Species Information: